arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_create_http_examples.md

 @END_EXAMPLE_ARANGOSH_RUN

 Create an EnterpriseGraph.
-This graph uses 9 shards, it does not make use of specific sharding locations..
+This graph uses 9 shards, it does not make use of specific sharding attributes.
 Available in the Enterprise Edition only.

 @EXAMPLE_ARANGOSH_RUN{HttpGharialCreateEnterprise}